lukechesser/imluke.me/readme.md

 ## Description

-Custom build for my personal site and blog, [imluke.me](http://imluke.me/), using [Bastian Allgeier's](https://github.com/bastianallgeier) file-based CMS [Kirby](http://getkirby.com).
-The blog's backend is built off of [Sascha Lack's](https://github.com/sashtown) [Baseblog Kirby Theme](https://github.com/sashtown/Baseblog-Kirby-Theme) template.
+Source code for my personal site, [imluke.me](http://imluke.me/), using [Squarespace](http://squarespace.com).
+The old code used [Kirby](http://getkirby.com/) for the backend — the code and template for that is somewhere in the past commits.

 ## Details

-This repo contains all of the content files (articles, links, projects) and stylesheets required to alter the basic Kirby setup.
-Specifically, the stylesheets are:
+This repo contains all of the content (articles, links, projects) components, and stylesheets that I use on imluke.me.

-- responsive
-- retina-ready (SVG, vector and text-based assets)

 Fonts are served by Typekit.
-Icon files are contained in SVG or text-based files in the assets folder.
+Icons are contained in SVG or text-based files in the assets folder.

-The license and config files have been removed for security and copyright reasons.
-To obtain your own license, go to the [Kirby CMS homepage](http://getkirby.com).

 ## Contact